barney0/WU-STHACK-2019/README.md

 ![output_sqli](/output_sqli.png)

-**Nice** but I can not do anything better with that?
-Actually yes, let's try to read some local files!
+**Nice** but could we do something better with that?
+Actually yes => read some local files!

 ![load_file](/load_file.png)

 ![check](/check.png)

 **Great!!!**
-We can leak the source code!
+We can leak the source code of the application located in /var/www/html/

 The usefull files to continue the challenge are:
 * check.php